 Why is my bet unmatched or partially matched?

-- There is not enough money in the market – this might be because the event that you’re betting on does not begin for a number of hours or even days, so not many people have bet and put money into the market and the money is simply not there to match against your lay stake.
+This might be because the event that you’re betting on does not begin for a number of hours or even days, so not many people have bet and put money into the market and the money is simply not there to match against your lay stake.
 This can also happen with events that are less popular with punters, e.g. a non-league football game or foreign lower leagues.
-The amount of money available in the market for any selection in an event is listed underneath the odds:
+The amount of money available in the market for any selection in an event is listed underneath the odds

 What will happen if my bet remains unmatched or partially matched?